paavalipopov/DBNglass/README.md

     - `hcp_mni_3` - Deskian/Killiany ROIs HCP dataset in MNI space
     - `hcp_schaefer` - Noisy Schaefer 200 ROIs HCP dataset
     - `hcp_time` - ICA HCP dataset with normal/inversed time direcion

-## Optional
-- `prefix`: custom prefix for the project
-    - default prefix is UTC time
-    - appears in the name of logs directory and the name of WandB project
-    - `exp` mode runs with custom prefix will use HPs from `tune` mode runs with the same prefix
-        - unless model.default_HP is set to `True`
-- `permute`: whether TS models should be trained on time-reshuffled data
-    - set to `permute=Multiple` to permute
-- `wandb_silent`: whether wandb logger should run silently (default: `True`)
-- `wandb_offline`: whether wandb logger should only log results locally (default: `False`)